NEW COVID-19 FAQs:

 Can I transfer my number to someone else?

 - There will be no transfers of bib numbers allowed.
-In addition, please note that no refunds will be granted due to injury prior to race day and no credits will be given if the race is cancelled due to poor weather, natural disasters or natural and unavoidable catastrophes that interrupt the expected course of events.
+In addition, please note that no refunds will be granted due to injury prior to race day and no credits will be given if the race is canceled due to poor weather, natural disasters or natural and unavoidable catastrophes that interrupt the expected course of events.

 When will registration begin for the Kid’s Day?